lncRNAAddict/GenotypeFixer/README.md

 - `PyOD`: for outlier/anomaly detection

-The libraries `Numpy`, `Pandas`, `Sklearn` and `Matplotlob` are already included in the anaconda distribution.
+The libraries `Numpy`, `Pandas`, `Sklearn`, and `Matplotlob` are already included in the anaconda distribution.
 Therefore, you do not need to install them.
 Installation instructions for

 - `PyOD`: https://pyod.readthedocs.io/en/latest/
 - `PyThresh`: https://github.com/KulikDM/pythresh